wri/global-power-plant-database/.github/ISSUE_TEMPLATE/database_enhancement_template.md

 ### Challenges

-(are there ambiguities or reasons this data will be challenging to aquire/compile?)
+(are there ambiguities or reasons this data will be challenging to aquire/compile/associate?)

 ### Additional Info

 (anything else?)
+keywords: